developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/glossary/index.md

 A feature supported and generally recommended for use, but that might offer limited functionality or have restrictions relating to how or on which devices it can be used.

 ### ZMC
-Zebra Managed Configurations
-See Managed Configurations
+Zebra Managed Configurations.
+See Managed Configurations.

 -----